 If markets continue to take the threat seriously, we’ll see more bidding for safe-haven assets including gold and silver.
 The recent pattern has been for momentous geopolitical events to fade quickly from investors’ memory, however.

 Stock market futures were recovering Monday in early Asian trading, while gold and silver prices were under pressure.
-So, despite the geopolitical drama and growing threats of war, it is still quite possible investors will wait until missiles start actually flying before taking this threat seriously.
+So, despite the geopolitical drama and growing threats of war, it is still quite possible investors will wait until missiles start flying before taking this threat seriously.